 The layering principle

 While you may not have put much thought into how you wear your clothes, there’s a whole principle behind effective layering.
-Over the years, outdoor explorers and adventurers have put in the time and effort to discover the best way to layer your garments in order to provide optimal comfort while maintaining a stable body temperature.
+Over the years, outdoor explorers and adventurers have put in the time and effort to discover the best way to layer your garments to provide optimal comfort while maintaining a stable body temperature.

-Those three layers are; the base layer, the mid layer, and the outer layer.
-We’ll explore these in more detail below, but first it’s good to understand the logic behind this.
-Your base layer will be used to keep you warm and dry by wicking sweat away from your skin and allowing it to be transferred to the mid layer.
+Those three layers are; the base layer, the mid-layer, and the outer layer.
+We’ll explore these in more detail below, but first, it’s good to understand the logic behind this.
+Your base layer will be used to keep you warm and dry by wicking sweat away from your skin and allowing it to be transferred to the mid-layer.

-Of course, if things start to heat up, you can ditch the mid layer which should help you cool down, so with a good set up, versatility in a variety of conditions and temperatures is possible.
+Of course, if things start to heat up, you can ditch the mid-layer which should help you cool down, so with a good set up, versatility in a variety of conditions and temperatures is possible.

 In many ways, the base layer is the most important garment in your system.
-This is your last line of defence against the cold so make sure you wear something that covers the length of your body completely.
+This is your last line of defence against the cold, so make sure you wear something that covers the length of your body completely.
 As well as heat retention, the base layer is also crucial in wicking away moisture.

 Material-wise, polyester is well-suited for a range of conditions, as it tends to wick away moisture effectively.
 Merino wool is another material we like, as it is naturally anti-bacterial (meaning it doesn’t get smelly as quickly), and it retains its warmth while wet.
-Avoid cotton at all costs as it’s cold when wet and it retains moisture.
+Avoid cotton at all costs as it’s cold when wet, and it retains moisture.

-While the base layer is incredibly important, the mid layer is no doubt one of the trickiest to get right.
-We tend to use an insulated jacket as a mid layer, be that down or synthetic.
+While the base layer is incredibly important, the mid-layer is no doubt one of the trickiest to get right.
+We tend to use an insulated jacket as a mid-layer, be that down or synthetic.
 The former has the benefit of being lightweight, compressible and very warm, whereas the latter typically copes better with moisture.

 Both wind and rain can ruin the whole formula we’ve just been talking about, so make sure that your jacket is waterproof for a start.
 Gore-Tex is recognised as the industry standard in this regard, but there are other just-as-good membranes on the market.

 You’ll also need to pay close attention to the length of the jacket.
 Make sure it covers your whole body, as wind or rain will take any opportunity to seep through any gaps.

 Three-layer touring jackets

 One type of jacket that is worth considering, and in some ways can be a quality investment, is a three-layer touring jacket.

 As with laminated jackets, the amount of protection they offer is also worth considering.
 You want a jacket that offers fantastic abrasion resistance and comes with (or has provision for) shoulder, elbow and back armour at a minimum.

-We have occasionally found that the insulating layers aren’t as effective as dedicated third-party options, and for dealing with rain we prefer to have a waterproof lining bonded to the inside of the outer jacket.
+We have occasionally found that the insulating layers aren’t as effective as dedicated third-party options, and for dealing with the rain, we prefer to have a waterproof lining bonded to the inside of the outer jacket.

 Further layers that should be considered to make your ride more comfortable are accessories like neck warmers and gloves.
 Neck warmers need to be tight enough to keep warmth in, and a windproof lining is ideal in colder weather.

-Winter gloves should be lightweight, grippy, water resistant and well insulated.
+Winter gloves should be lightweight, grippy, water-resistant and well insulated.
 Not a lot to ask for right?